Collins1738/Syntax-Analysis-Programming-Assignment/Readme.md

-Compile this file with gcc filename
+Compile this file with
+  gcc <filename>
+Then run
+  a.exe
-Then run a.exe to execute.
+    to execute.

+  The input file name is
+    front.in